vrcAlbert/documentation-api/source/php/configuration/software/multi_context.rst

 Configuration
 *************

-To change the contexts of your Novius OS instance, edit the file :file:`local/config/contexts.config.php`.
+To change the contexts of your Novius OS instance, edit the :file:`local/config/contexts.config.php` file.

 Default configuration
 =====================